kni-neu/website-6120/_posts/2024-04-25-final-exam-instructions.md

 related_posts: false
 ---

-The exam code `exam_class.py` should now be shared with you.
+The exam code `exam_class.py` should now be shared with your Northeastern University account.
+(Ensure that you are logged into Colab with your University account.)

 * Find the `exam_class.py` in Google Drive, "Shared with me".
-We have used your Northeastern University e-mail address.
 <p align="center">
 <img src="http://course.ccs.neu.edu/cs6220/spring2024/final/shared-file.png" width="600"/>
 </p>

 * Create a **shortcut** to the shared file.
 Do _not_ copy the file.
+Only edit this file.
 <p align="center">
 <img src="http://course.ccs.neu.edu/cs6220/spring2024/final/shortcut-to-exam.png" width="600"/>
 </p>